Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition

-Once more, we can observe the increased effect of error accumulation due to unconstrained generative sampling from the prior in comparison to the open set counterpart that limits sampling to the aggregate posterior.
-The statistical deviations across experiment repetitions in the base and the overall classification accuracies are higher and are generally decreased by the open set models.
-For example, in table \ref{tab:incremental_MNIST_all} the MNIST base and overall accuracy deviations of a naive CDVAE are higher than the respective values for OCDVAE starting already from the second task increment.
-Correspondingly, the accuracy values themselves experience larger decline for CDVAE than for OCDVAE with progressive increments.
-This difference is not as pronounced at the end of the first task increment because the models haven't been trained on any of their own generated data yet.
-Successful literature approaches such as the variational generative replay proposed by \cite{Farquhar2018} thus avoid repeated learning based on previous generated examples and simply store and retain a separate generative model for each task.
-The strength of our model is that, instead of storing a trained model for each task increment, we are able to continually keep training our joint model with data generated for all previously seen tasks by filtering out ambiguous samples from low density areas of the posterior.
-Similar trends can also be observed for the respective pixel models.
+The joint open-set model variant appears to have the upper hand, in addition to being able to solve the open-set recognition task.
+In general, once more, we can observe the increased effect of error accumulation due to unconstrained generative sampling from the prior in comparison to the open-set counterpart that limits sampling to the aggregate posterior.
+The statistical deviations across experiment repetitions in the base and the overall classification accuracies are higher and are generally decreased by the open-set models.
+For example, in \mbox{Table \ref{tab:incremental_MNIST_all}} the MNIST base and overall accuracy deviations of a naive supervised variational auto-encoder (SupVAE) are higher than the respective values for OpenVAE, starting already from the second task increment.